for the Cheltenham Festival of Performing Arts

 Please note: Classes shown crossed through and greyed out have, regrettably, been cancelled for 2021, due to the coronavirus.
 Entry fees will be refunded.

-The Festival is an opportunity for performers to try out their skills in the wonderful setting of Cheltenham Town Hall (and Bethesda Church).
+The Festival is an opportunity for performers to try out their skills in the wonderful setting of Cheltenham Town Hall.
 There are classes for all ages and abilities.
 Please browse through the syllabus for this classes and enter online.
 We look forward to seeing you!